-Year 9 - The focus is self-assessment, career paths and options post 14.
+Year 9 - The focus is self-assessment, exploring career and study paths and options post 14.

-Year 10 - The focus is preparation for work and employability skills and Post 16 options.
+Year 10 - The focus is preparation for work experience and employability skills and Post 16 options.

-Year 11 - The focus is on Post 16 options and the application process.
+Year 11 - The focus is further developing the Essential Skills, looking at Post 16 options and the application process.

-Year 12 and 13 - The focus is on Post 18 options and the application process
+Year 12 and 13 - The focus is gaining an understanding on Post 18 options and the application process required for these.